UndeadZeratul/wartrophies/README.md

 - You don't need to touch War Trophies to do that.
 If you have classes in your own mod that you wish to be blacklisted, add a WTBLKLST lump to your mod's root directory, then separate each blacklisted class with a comma.
 You can place them on new lines and such, but don't use comments.

 Example: `LostSoul, Revenant, SpiderMastermind, Cyberdemon, BossBrain`

+### Miscellaneous
+---
+- `netevent WT_ToggleSaving`: temporarily makes all kills "fake".
+The numbers on the HUD will update, but the stats will not be saved if you exit the game.
+The old numbers will be reverted when you toggle this again.
+Limited use.
+- `netevent WT_Cleanup #`: this will remove all monsters stats with kills under #.
+Can be used in combination with WT_ToggleSaving to non-destructively test the result of the command.
+Toggle saving off, then use the cleanup command.
+If you are satisfied with the results, turn saving back on and do the cleanup again.
+This is useful if your weapons are plagued with some rare kills of which you only have a very small number of that you wish to get rid of.